abhidya/ml-c-vsSnek/README.md

 Input: 22
 Output: [1, 2, 3, 4, 5, 6, 7, 8, 9, 11, 12, 15, 22]

+To consolidate this into one number, You are tasked to find every self dividing number from 0 - 100000000 and take the average. that number should be 41326660

 # Hint:
 For each number in the range, check whether it is self dividing by converting that number to a character array (or string in Python), then checking that each digit is nonzero and divides the original number.